TEXAS FIREARM ACADEMY online texas SECURITY II III IV & ltc Austin TEXAS

 A person may also be disqualified because of a chemically dependence, a restraining order, or a prohibition from possessing firearms.
 A person who has been convicted of two alcohol- or substance-related misdemeanors at the Class B level or greater is, in the view of the licensing agency, chemically dependent.
 Eligibility is discussed in-depth in Section 1702.163 of state statute.

-Training must be completed through an approved school or instructor.
+Training must be completed through an approved school and approved instructor.
 The prospective commissioned guard will need to score satisfactorily on a test.
 An individual who completes training and demonstrates competence with firearms will be issued a Level III certificate.

 Individuals who have current or recent experience as peace officers may be eligible for training exemptions; requirements are described in Rule 35.131.